oj713/Freecell-Solitaire/README.md

 # Design Details: #
 This project was created as an assignment for CS3500: Object Oriented Design.
 It uses a Model-View-Controller design pattern.
 A game of freecell solitaire is represented as 3 lists of each of the pile types, where a pile is represented as a list of cards.
 The game was originally implemented to only allow single card moves, and was later updated to allow for multiple cards to be moved at a time.

+**View**
+* FreecellView
+  * This interface represents general operations needed for a Freecell view.
+These operations include rendering the board and displaying messages.
+* FreecellTextView
+  * class representing a text-based view of Freecell Solitaire.

+**Controller**
+* Freecell
+  * runs the program.
+* FreecellController
+  * interface representing the operation to play a game of Freecell Solitaire.
+* SimpleFreecellController
+  * implements freecell controller.
+Represents a game of Freecell as a model, input, and view.